-Celestial beings in the Formless Realm possess no physical body but have consciousness.
+The beings in the Formless Realm have no physical body but possess consciousness.
 Where there is consciousness, there exists the skandha of consciousness.
 Although they have consciousness, they cannot hear the Dharma, much less contemplate it.
-Having no physical body does not make them humans among men, but rather celestial beings in the heavens—higher forms of life.
-The aggregates of sensation, perception, and mental formations, along with the five universal mental factors, are all present in the eight consciousnesses.
-Celestial beings in the Formless Realm also experience the sensations, perceptions, and mental formations of consciousness, as well as those of the mind faculty (manas), and those of the eighth consciousness (ālaya-vijñāna).
+Without a physical body, they are not humans but celestial beings in the heavens, a higher form of life.
+Sensation, perception, mental formations—the five universal mental factors—are all present in the eight consciousnesses.
+The beings in the Formless Realm also possess the sensation, perception, and mental formations of consciousness, as well as those of the mental faculty (manas), and even those of the eighth consciousness (ālaya-vijñāna).

-The Buddha preached the Avataṃsaka Sūtra and the Kṣitigarbha Sūtra in the Desire Realm and the Form Realm heavens, after which they spread to the human realm.
-All other sūtras were preached in the human realm, enabling celestial beings to descend and listen, while ghosts, spirits, and animals could also hear the Dharma.
-This way, far more sentient beings could be delivered.
+The Buddha preached the Avatamsaka Sutra and the Kṣitigarbha Sutra in the Desire Heaven and the Form Heaven, after which they spread to the human realm.
+All other sutras were preached in the human realm, allowing celestial beings to descend and listen, while ghosts, spirits, and animals could also hear the Dharma, thereby benefiting a vast number of sentient beings.

 2